influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 The integer represents the nanoseconds that have transpired since Thursday, January 1, 1970 12:00:00 AM, GMT, also known as “Unix Time.”

 This is extremely useful, as many systems with which you may want to integrate natively use Unix Time.
-For example, , 12:00 AM, GMT is represented as `1609480800000` in Unix time.
+For example, Fri Jan 01 2021 06:00:00 GMT+0000 is represented as `1609480800000` in Unix time.
 However, in this case, notice that the time here is represented as **milliseconds**, not nanoseconds.
 To perform this conversion, simply multiply the milliseconds by 1,000,000, or you can define the precision when you write the data to the database.

 So, for all of the data starting from Jan 1, 2021: